The Early Industrialists in Flintshire

 specialisation & scale necessarily involved delegation and delegation required management ...

-The Ryton Co, on Tyneside, was also successfully smelting lead from coal but important patents were held by The Governor Company which had crashed and become defunct.
+The Ryton Company on Tyneside, was also successfully smelting lead from coal but important patents were held by The Governor Company which had crashed and become defunct.
 The Royal Mines Copper, The Ryton Co & The Governor Company for Smelting Down Lead with Pit Coal and Sea Coal were amalgamated as a joint stock charter company in 1706.
 London Lead Company or The Quaker Company or The London (Quaker) Lead Company was less of a mouthful.

 Initially the smelting impetus came from local coal but this immediately produced a sulphur pollution problem, and how the local community suffered ... but eventually ingenuity turned acid rains into valuable by products as the early pioneers solved the problems of pollution by profitable production of sulphuric acid which began to power much of the chemical industry.